 Getting a deposit for your first home is hard, we get it.
 Your family members may want to help you out and gift you some money towards your deposit to assist you on moving out of their house!
 Be careful as there are rules about what constitutes a family member and it’ll need to be carefully and properly documented, but don’t worry, we have templates for this scenario.

 If you are hoping for help from family members, the lender and solicitor will need to be able to trace that money so using Nan’s cash from behind the sofa could be problematic!

 Not making payments on time

-As we have said before, the lender wants to know that you are responsible with money and that you are capable of paying back your mortgage each month.
-If a lender sees that you have multiple missed payments, whether it’s a rent payment or a phone contract, they will assume that you won’t be able to pay a much larger mortgage back on time and you’ll have a hard time being accepted.
+As we have said before, the lender wants to know that you are responsible with money and that you are capable of meeting your monthly mortgage repayments.
+If a lender sees that you have multiple missed payments, whether it’s a rent payment or a phone contract, they will assume that you won’t be able to pay a much larger debt, such as a mortgage back on time and you may face a challenge being accepted by a lender.

 Undesirable items on Bank Statements